Analyzing quantum entanglement with the Schmidt decomposition in operator space

 The generalization to mixed states goes via convex combinations.
 A mixed state is fully separable, if it can be written as a convex combination of pure fully separable states, that is $\varrho= \sum_k p_k \ketbra{\psi^{\rm fs}_k}.$ A state is biseparable if it can be expressed as a convex combination of pure biseparable states, these pure states may be biseparable with respect to different bipartitions.
 Finally, mixed states are genuine multiparticle entangled, if they are not biseparable.

 For the characterization of genuine multiparticle entanglement, entanglement witnesses can be directly used again and a witness for GME is defined by the property that it is non-negative on all biseparable states.
-The method of OSD witnesses can directly be used to write down GME witnesses: Consider a tripartite operator $\XX_{ABC}$ we can compute the OSD for the three bipartitions $A|BC$, $B|AC$ and $C|AB$, resulting in three maximal Schmidt coefficients $\mu_1^{A|BC}$, $\mu_1^{B|AC}$, and $\mu_1^{C|AB}.$ Taking $\mu$ as the maximum of these, the operator
+The method of OSD witnesses can directly be used to write down GME witnesses: Consider a tripartite operator $\XX_{ABC}$.
+We can compute the OSD for the three bipartitions $A|BC$, $B|AC$ and $C|AB$, resulting in three maximal Schmidt coefficients $\mu_1^{A|BC}$, $\mu_1^{B|AC}$, and $\mu_1^{C|AB}.$ Note that these are asymmetric scenarios for the OSDs, where the dimensions of the two sides are not the same.
+Then, taking $\mu$ as the maximum of these, the operator

-has a positive expectation value on all pure biseparable states, hence it is a witness for genuine multiparticle entanglement.
+has a positive expectation value on all pure biseparable states, hence it is a witness for genuine multiparticle entanglement; the generalization for more particles is described in Appendix E.

 It is clear that the witness in Eq.~(\ref{eq:mp-witness}) is more general than fidelity-based witnesses for multiparticle entanglement.
-Such fidelity-based witnesses have been a standard tool to analyze GME in experiments in the last years, so we will analyze in the following the advantage occuring from the construction in Eq.~(\ref{eq:mp-witness}).
+Such fidelity-based witnesses have been a standard tool to analyze GME in experiments in the last years, so we will analyze in the following the advantage occurring from the construction in Eq.~(\ref{eq:mp-witness}).

 {\it Examples of multiparticle states.---} Now we are ready to use our methods to derive stronger witnesses for genuine multiparticle entanglement.
 In the following, we explain our approach for the three-qubit W state $\ket{W_3}$, the approach for other states is similar.
 A known witness for genuine multiparticle entanglement in the vicinity of the W state is \cite{acinprl2001}